 Two counselors per tent group will look after campers’ daily needs and be fun-loving Christian role models.
-During these weeks, we make sure to have earlier bedtimes so there is always a new supply of energy for the next day.
+We make sure to have earlier bedtimes so there is always a new supply of energy for the next day.
 Campers also stay with their tent groups for stability and continuity.

-Trekker Camps focus on the uniqueness of the preteen age group.
-These weeks provide campers with opportunities to explore new interests, try new skills, and enjoy more activity options.
+Trekkers focuses on the uniqueness of the preteen age group.
+This week provides campers with opportunities to explore new interests, try new skills, and enjoy more activity options.
 Activity choices will be made within the tent group unit, with many choices for fun throughout the day.

 Tent group activities include morning devotionals, kayaking, mini-golf, swimming, the big water slide, group games, power swing, sports, and a special late-night event.

 Tent group activity options enable campers to experience a variety of activities or learn a new skill while entering into opportunities to bond with their tent mates.

 Each day ends by playing hard during Rec Hour, then enjoying lively Fireside worship with lots of music, singing, and relevant messages by the week’s camp pastor.

 Adventurers will have a wider variety of activities from which to choose within their tent groups.
 The camp day will generally end later than the younger camps.
 Counselors and speakers purposefully engage campers in conversations about relevant spiritual and relational issues, with a focus on developing healthy relationships with others and with God their Creator.